CrowdStrike/Cloud-AWS/Discover-for-Cloud-Templates/AWS/README.md

 1) "terraform" contains terraform templates for setting up the account containing the S3 bucket (log archive account) and additional accounts.

-2) "troubleshooting" contains a description of how the service operates together with some troubleshooting scripts.
+2) "troubleshooting" contains a description of configuration settings to check together with some troubleshooting scripts.

 # How Crowdstrike Discover Works